Search

 Critical Rendering Path Optimization

-When the critical CSS is concise and the JavaScript is deferred, the browser can paint visible content within milliseconds, creating a perception of instant loading.
+When the critical CSS is concise - ideally less than 2 KB - and the JavaScript is deferred, the browser can paint the visible content within 200–400 ms on a good connection.
+That kind of responsiveness is what users notice first.

 Server Response Time and Hosting Choices